timdecode/LifeBrush/README.md

 This toolkit was orignally described in a conference paper in 2018, "LifeBrush: Painting interactive agent-based simulations" by Timothy Davison, Faramarz Samavati and Christian Jacob (the bibtex is below).
 The version here on GitHub is a significant evolution of that paper.

+# Build instructions

+Clone the repository and open the LifeBrush.uproject with Unreal Engine 4.18.

+Requirements:
+- Unreal Engine 4.18
+- Windows 10
+- At least an Nvidia GTX 1080
+- HTC Vive

+I haven't tested with an Oculus Rift, I'm pretty sure it won't work out of the box.

 # License and Copyright

 All code, unless stated otherwise, is Copyright (c) 2019, Timothy Davison.
 All rights reserved.